Code-Institute-Submissions/katzur-yes-money_DecRes/README.md

         - Manual Deployment: This will only prompt Heroku to build your app when you manually tell it to do so.
 17. Ensure the correct branch is selected "master/Main", and select the deployment method that you desire.
 18. Before deploying the final draft of your project you must:
-    * Remove staticcollect=1 from congifvars within Heroku
+    * Remove staticcollect=1 from Config Vars within Heroku
-    * Ensure DEBUG is set to false in settings.py file or:
+    * Ensure DEBUG is set to False in settings.py file

-    * Set DEBUG to development with: development = os.environ.get('DEVELOPMENT', False) above it.
+# Credits and Acknowledgments
+* [Crycle Truly]((https://www.youtube.com/c/CryceTruly)) for his amazing Django tutorials that passed me so much knowledge.
+* Huge thank you to my Code Institute amazing fellow students from cohort msletb-nov-2021 and our faciliator Kasia Bogucka.
+* Thank you to my mentor Chris Quinn for his precious suggestions.